Is the Leptospirosis Vaccine Necessary for My Dog?

 So how seriously you choose to take it is going to be a case by case situation depending on you, as the owner, and your pet’s lifestyle.

-Here are a few things to consider if you’re deciding whether or not to get your dog vaccinated:
+Here are a few things to consider if you’re trying to decide whether you should give your dog the lepto vaccine or not:

 While leptospirosis exists worldwide, it is most commonly found in warm, tropical areas, as well as areas with heavy rainfall and frequent flooding.